 Of course, if one had to decide just between the two classical opposites, as a black or white approach, Malthus's methodology would have to be tagged as a mixed or a deductive-inductive method.
 But this assessment overlooks the paramount role that the 'principle of population' and its specific mechanisms play throughout all stages of his theory construction.
 In other words, to paraphrase Dennett it can be asserted that the standard deductive and inductive reasoning does no justice to the undeniable a priori flavour of Malthus's reasoning standing on his dual algorithmic principle of population.
+A crucial feature here is the twofold character of the principle of population.
 As I will show in the next section, the rejection of the unity between the two postulata in Malthus's principle is the same as suggesting that population can survive without reproducing, or perhaps it can reproduce without surviving.